3urobeat/node-steamid-resolver/README.md

 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the user as object or `null` on failure.
 Example: [Imagine this but as object](https://steamcommunity.com/id/3urobeat?xml=1)`

+### groupUrlToGroupID64(groupURL, callback)
+- `groupURL` - The groupURL as String of the group you want to get the groupID64 of.
+Example: `"3urobeatGroup"` (coming from `https://steamcommunity.com/groups/3urobeatGroup`)
+- `callback` - Called on error or success
+    - `err` - A String detailing the reason of the failure or `null` on success
+    - `groupID64` - The groupID64 of the group or `null` on failure.
+Example on succes: `"103582791464712227"`

+### groupUrlToFullInfo(groupURL, callback)
+- `groupURL` - The groupURL as String of the group you want to get all information of.
+Example: `"3urobeatGroup"` (coming from `https://steamcommunity.com/groups/3urobeatGroup`)
+- `callback` - Called on error or success
+    - `err` - A String detailing the reason of the failure or `null` on success
+    - `info` - The full information of the group as object or `null` on failure.
+Example: [Imagine this but as object](https://steamcommunity.com/groups/3urobeatGroup/memberslistxml?xml=1)`